Taio Cruz: 2013–present: #Black, Roses Collection, and business ventures

 In early 2013, Cruz recorded vocals over the song "Brazil" by electronic artist Deadmau5 and titled the remake "Touch the Sky".

 In August 2013, Taio Cruz announced on his Facebook and Twitter account that he would be releasing a new app.
 It is called Kewe and is a social media app for Android and iOS, where people can interact and keep up with what Taio Cruz is doing.
 It was launched on 18 August 2013.

 On 24 November 2013, Cruz announced his fourth studio album, #Black via his Instagram, Facebook, and Twitter pages.

 On 21 June 2014, Cruz released a new track titled "Don't You Dare" produced by Dr. Luke for his upcoming #Black album.

 On 27 April 2015, Cruz released his first single in two years.
 "Do What You Like", produced by Taio and the Grammy Award-winning production team, The Monsters & The Strangerz, was fully released on 24 July 2015 through a joint venture between the multinational Cruz owned venture capital company, Tourean and Kobalt Music Group.
 The "Do What You Like" full release features remixes by Bel Air, Billy Da Kid, KREAM and Zoo Station.
 "Do What You Like" is the first single from Cruz's Roses Collection.
 According to his biography, Cruz will henceforth release collections of singles; rejecting the outdated album format.
 Cruz called this particular collection Roses, "because every rose is unique".
 Roses will consist of around ten tracks, each with its own lifecycle.

 On 4 December 2015, Tujamo re-released his song "Booty Bounce", featuring vocals from Cruz.

 On 10 November 2017, Cruz released his first song in two years, titled "Row the Body", via Warner Bros.
 Records.
 The single features rapper French Montana.

 On 6 September 2019, Cruz released "Time For You", which features Wonder Stereo.

 Writing and production

 Cruz has written songs on albums by Cheryl, JLS, The Saturdays, The Wanted and David Guetta.
 Cruz wrote and featured on Tinchy Stryder's hit single "Take Me Back".
 Pop rock band McFly recorded "Shine a Light" which not only features, but was also penned and produced by Cruz for their fifth studio album.
 Cruz also penned Jennifer Lopez's 2011 single "I'm Into You", featuring Lil Wayne.
 He also contributed significantly to David Guetta's fifth album Nothing but the Beat, penning two of his hit singles "Without You", featuring Usher and "Little Bad Girl", featuring Cruz and Ludacris.
 He also wrote "Mechanics of the Heart" for Cheryl's album A Million Lights.
+In 2025, he co-wrote "Dopamine", the lead single for Robyn's Sexistential album.